 Our policy on Board diversity relates to the selection of nominees for the Board of Directors.
-In selecting a nominee for the Board, the Corporate Governance and Nominating Committee considers the skills, expertise and background that would complement the existing Board and ensure that its members are of sufficiently diverse and independent backgrounds, recognizing that our businesses and operations are diverse and global in nature.
-The Board of Directors has two female directors.
+In selecting a nominee for the Board, the Corporate Governance Committee considers the skills, expertise and background that would complement the existing Board and ensure that its members are of sufficiently diverse and independent backgrounds, recognizing that our businesses and operations are diverse and global in nature.
+The Board has two directors who are women or ethnically diverse.